 This deduction is logically sound.
 What does “sound” mean?
 Soundness, in a philosophical sense, is proof that an argument is both logically valid and its premises are true.
 If the conclusion is proven false, then the deduction will be logically unsound.

 For example, if my dog doesn’t follow me, then either the premise “all good dogs follow their owner” or “my dog is a good dog” has to be unfounded.
-In such a case, researchers must adjust the premises and conclusion, or abandon the hypothesis altogether.
+In such a case, one must adjust the premises and conclusion, or abandon the hypothesis altogether.

 For example, if the observation is: